-- (A) Written notice; - (B) Electronic notice (if the notice provided is consistent with the provisions regarding electronic records and signatures set forth in 15 U.S.C. § 7001); or - (C) Substitute notice, if the individual or the commercial entity required to provide notice demonstrates that the cost of providing notice will exceed \$100,000, or that the affected class of consumers to be notified exceeds 5,000, or that the individual or the commercial entity does not have sufficient contact information to provide notice.
+(B) Electronic notice (if the notice provided is consistent with the provisions regarding electronic records and signatures set forth in 15 U.S.C. § 7001); or notice demonstrates that the cost of providing notice will exceed \$100,000, or that the affected class of consumers to be notified exceeds 5,000, or that the individual or the commercial entity does not have sufficient contact information to provide notice.